"The Bachelor" Finale Gave Chris Harrison The Mic After All

 Advertisement

-The series effectively gave its voice and authority to someone who showed his cards in the scenes recorded before the Extra interview on February 9, which took place after James' season was filmed.
-Particularly jarring is the scene in which Chris lectured Matt for being brutally honest about his fears and feelings around getting engaged.
+The series effectively gave its voice and authority to someone who showed his cards in the Extra interview on February 9, and in the finale scenes recorded prior to that segment.
+Particularly jarring is the finale scene in which Chris lectured Matt for being brutally honest about his fears and feelings around getting engaged.
 During the moment in question, Matt tried to explain to Harrison that he wasn't ready to propose, because he'd seen firsthand how badly a relationship can go when both parties aren't fully invested.
 He was haunted by his mother's words about how love can fade in a previous scene, when she expressed concern about his hasty connections.
 Harrison's response to this openness was indignant and judgemental: "What kind of greeting card is that?"

 The host was visibly frustrated that Matt had changed his mind over the course of the show from once "seeing his wife in the room" a few episodes prior, to then not being able to propose in the finale.
 The show may be built on speedy engagements, but Matt's far from the first Bachelor to question the process in the eleventh hour.
-However, Harrison had none of the patience that he's expressed with past leads when they've expressed doubts.
+However, Harrison had none of the patience that he's extended to past leads when they've expressed doubts.

 Even if Harrison hadn't made the comments attempting to excuse racism on Extra, this conversation was somewhat disqualifying on its own.
 Harrison is shown aggressively pushing for an engagement at all costs — even over what the Bachelor felt was right for himself.
 Matt had so many valid reasons to feel the way he did, and Harrison instead blatantly pressured him and guilted him.
 Asking anyone to get engaged after just a few weeks is already a lot, but when that person is still processing his feelings about his own parents and their effect on his relationships, great care is needed.
 Pushing someone to share that trauma and quickly push past feelings like this isn't guidance, it's blatant producing.